Sooooo, many of y'all may be wondering why my blog is reverted to an old

-On the 13th of this April, I had the opportunity to be able to test my skills for the chance to earn a industry-recognized certification!
-BACE, an exam created by the University Florida with the help of Biotility, tests candidates for proficiency in common skills and knowledge sets that were identified as vital in the emerging biotech industry.
-The test itself is actually rather new with a total of 2941 total credentials being awarded.
-However, the low number is also due to the extensiveness of the exam as it includes both a knowledge an practical section.
+On the 13th of this April, I had the opportunity to be able to test my skills for the chance to earn an industry-recognized certification!
+BACE, an exam created by the University of Florida with the help of Biotility, tests candidates for proficiency in common skills and knowledge sets that were identified as vital in the emerging biotech industry.
+The test itself is actually rather new with a total of 2941 total credentials being awarded at the time.
+However, the low number is also due to the extensiveness of the exam as it includes both a knowledge and a practical section.
 The inclusion of the practical section is vital to the weight this certification holds as other accrediting agencies usually don't offer a portion in their examinations to measure one's practical performance.
 After all, a biotechnician isn't good at their job if they only know how a piece of equipment works without actually being able to effectively utilize said equipment.
 So for today's post, I'll write about my experience taking the exam so any future candidates will have a better idea of what to expect.

 The UI and Test Booklet

-Approximately one week before the day of the test, candidates will receive 2 enrollment links via the University of Florida's eLearning system (which uses Canvas).
+Approximately one week before the day of the test, candidates will receive 2 enrollment links via the University of Florida's eLearning system (Canvas).
 The first enrollment link will be to a course that holds the two parts of the exam: the knowledge and practical exam.
 The practical exam has no contents because it is conducted with a booklet, and the knowledge exam is locked behind an access code that your proctor will provide on the day of the test.
-I recommend taking some time to familiarize yourself with the layout since most high school students don't use Canvas, the service can be a little buggy, and since it will make logging in on test day a breeze.
+I recommend taking some time to familiarize yourself with the layout since most high school students don't use Canvas and because the service can be a little buggy.
+This will make logging in on test day a breeze.

 The practical exam, as I wrote above, is conducted on paper and includes the question booklet, answer packet, and a rubric for one of the practical stations.
 The booklet is very similar to any other test booklet with a seal and location to write your personal information.
 The first part of the booklet will have the math and other practical questions.
-The second part will have questions pertaining to the practical stations that'll require you to get up.
-The very end of the booklet has any supplemental material for a couple questions (MSDSs or Biotechnology Articles).
-All the answers will be recorded in the separate answer packet in a scantron style bubble sheet (including free response math problems that are similar to those seen at the end of the SAT math section).
+The second part will have questions about the practical stations that'll require you to get up.
+The very end of the booklet has supplemental material for a couple questions (MSDSs or Biotechnology Articles).
+All the answers will be recorded in a separate answer packet in a scantron-style bubble sheet (including free response math problems that are similar to those seen at the end of the SAT math section).

-Now the second enrollment link will be to a course that holds all the practice content.
+The second enrollment link will be to a course that holds all the practice content.
 All of the questions are extremely accurate to the questions you'll see on both portions of the exam, and it is a waste to ignore them.
-Math especially was nearly identical to that seen on the test, so I recommend running through those until you can consistently score >80% within a reasonable timeframe.
+The math practice especially was nearly identical to that seen on the test, so I recommend running through those until you can consistently score >80% within a reasonable timeframe.
 You are given 2 sets of each subject covered, which is an ample amount of practice.